Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 - [Notifications](#webhooks)

 Tenants do not share information with each other and are a self contained and isolated entity within a multi-tenancy system.

+## Users
+Adding users to your Tenant's gives them access to the Imburse Portal.
+A user has one or more roles attributed to them and these roles govern their access level.

 ## API Keys
 An API Key is a **Public and Private key set** and is used as a means of securing your request during the authenticaion process.